manasch/placements/placements/natwest.md

 2. **Unique Elements**: Given a list of integers, return the unique elements in the order they appear.

 [comment]: # (Add any resources or links or code to this question under this comment.)

 ---

+## Round 2 - Interview

+- There was only 1 round for everyone.
+- About yourself, hobbies and tech stack used.
+- Projects explanation from resume or other interests.
+- Pseudocode on any one sorting algo.
+- Why Natwest??

+---